Updated on October 24, 2018

 Design Specifications

 Design specifications include two removable combustion chambers, an integrated fan, an inbuilt battery pack (5000 mAh), separate solar panel (6W) with a USB output (5V) that enables charging phones an USB powered devices and a 3.5 m long cable.
 Fan ran times are 28 hours at low fan speed (0) and 9 hours at high fan speed (max).
-Further technical specifications about the solar panel here.
+Further technical specifications about the solar panel are provided by the manufacturer (see references).

 Technical Support